lelandfowler/Simple-Weather-App-API/README.md

 ## Section 3: Coming Soon
 The following items will be addressed to improve this application at a later date:
-1. Integrate MongoDB for holding the user list
+1. Write Shell Script for installation of DB, Python, GraphQL, Poetry, and all locked dependencies.
 2. Add a Cache (Redis) for commonly requested cities
-3. Add Deployment instructions for Linus
+3. Add Deployment instructions for Linux
-4. Handle HTTP exceptions with the data source API more comprehensively.